Links | Meet the Webmaster | Photo Gallery | Railfan Guides | Resources

 Petersburg, VA to Norlina, NC

-Many railfans will argue that one of the biggest mistakes CSX ever made (in Virginia) was abandoning the former Seaboard Air Line (SAL) mainline between Petersburg, VA to Norlina, NC.
+Many railfans, railroaders, and historians will argue that one of the biggest mistakes CSX ever made (in Virginia) was abandoning the former Seaboard Air Line (SAL) mainline between South Collier, VA and Norlina, NC.
 Regardless of one's opinion, the line is no more.
 The SAL was the arch rival of the Atlantic Coast Line (ACL) and the two companies both made their northern terminus in Richmond.
 The SAL was actually headquartered in Richmond for a number of years with their corporate offices being located adjacent to joint RF&P/ACL trackage.

 Almost immediately following the 1967 merger with the ACL, the segment from Centralia to Petersburg was abandoned in favor of using the existing ACL mainline (A-Line).
-In 1987 CSX finally pulled the plug on the Norlina Subdivision and the tracks were ripped out.
-Coincidentally, the signals that once protected the S-Line were sent to Savannah for refurbishment and are now serving faithfully over on the North End Subdivision between Richmond and Rocky Mount.
+In 1987 CSX finally pulled the plug on the Norlina Subdivision and the tracks were removed.
+Coincidentally, the signals that once protected the S-Line were sent to Savannah, GA for refurbishment and are now serving faithfully on the North End Subdivision between Richmond and Rocky Mount, NC.

-Thanks to the generous contributions from Steve Hammer, Herman Wilkins, Jeff Allgood, Walt Gay, and Dale Jacobson I am able to feature the S-Line in my ongoing "Abandoned Rails" project.
+Thanks to the generous contributions from Steve Hammer, Herman Wilkins, Walt Gay, and Jeff Allgood, I am able to feature the S-Line in in the "Abandoned Rails" section of the website.
+It should be noted that most of the views seen below are not possible anymore due to extensive overgrowth.
 For additional photos of the modern day Norlina Subdivision, click here

 If you would like to contribute material, please e-mail me